 Although all the impressive new buildings in the city centre do give a fake impression at some points, the recent redevelopment of Skopje has definitely made it a more attractive tourist destination.

 Skopje is a great camp base to visit some nearby destinations in North Macedonia, such as the impressive Matka Canyon, the beautiful lake city of Ohrid or even take a day trip to Kosovo, the newest country in Europe.
-You should definitely visit this unknown yet modern European capital before it becomes an overcrowded tourist destination!
+You should definitely visit this unknown yet modern European capital before it becomes a mainstream destination!

 Sleep in Skopje